ethereum/ethereum-org-website/src/content/decentralized-social-networks.md

 ## Benefits of decentralized social media platforms {#benefits-of-decentralized-social-media}

 1. Decentralized social media platforms are censorship-resistant and open to everyone.
 This means users cannot be banned, deplatformed, or restricted arbitrarily.

 2. Decentralized social networks are built on open-source ideals and make source code for applications available for public inspection.
 By eliminating the implementation of opaque algorithms common in traditional social media, blockchain-based social networks can align the interests of users and platform creators.

+3. Decentralized social networks eliminate the "middle-man."
+Content creators have direct ownership over their content, and they engage directly with followers, fans, buyers, and other parties, with nothing but a smart contract in between.

 3. As dapps running on the Ethereum network, which is sustained by a global, peer-to-peer network of nodes, decentralized social networks are less susceptible to server downtime and outages.

 4. Decentralized social platforms offer an improved monetization framework for content creators via non-fungible tokens (NFTs) NFTs, in-app crypto payments, and more.

 5. Decentralized social networks afford users a high level of privacy and anyonymity.
 For instance, an individual can sign in to an Ethereum-based social network using an ENS profile or wallet—without having to share personally identifiable information (PII), such as names, email addresses, etc.

 6. Decentralized social media projects rely on decentralized storage, not centralized databases, which are considerably better for safeguarding user data.

 ## Decentralized social networks on Ethereum {#Ethereum-social-media}